2 Days Around the Ring of Kerry: Things to Do in Killarney

 Is the Ring of Kerry Worth the Hype?

 The best part of Irish culture was without a doubt the kind hospitality that all their citizens seem to exude.
-From shopkeepers to an elderly couple on the train to the man who drove us back into town, the people of Ireland were so incredibly friendly, giving us a warm Irish welcome every time we struck up a conversation.
+From shopkeepers to an elderly couple on the train to the man who drove us back into town, the people of Killarney were so incredibly friendly, giving us a warm Irish welcome every time we struck up a conversation.
 I’ve never had such consistently pleasant interactions in a foreign country, and these unexpected encounters are what I look back on the most fondly.

 TRAVEL TOOLS